Air-t/clearcode_tasks/README.md

 ```

+Look at input.csv and output.csv file to see how script handles data.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.